scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 \end{bmatrix}
 $$

 Now let's find the eigenvalues for this matrix.
 Once we go through the math we get two eigenvalues: this time 0 and $-\alpha \times P$.
-Again, the 0 eigenvalue can be ignored as it does not cause growth or change.
-The second eigenvalue however is negative, indicating the system moves toward the equilibrium point again.
+Again, the 0 eigenvalue can be ignored, as it does not cause growth or change.
+However, the second eigenvalue is negative, indicating the system moves toward the equilibrium point again.
 Look back at our exponential growth phase planes.
 Negative coefficients indicate trajectories towards the equilibrium (create a cup for the ball).
-Thus this second equilibrium is a stable one.
+Thus, this second equilibrium is a stable one.

-It's time to look at a more complex example, we'll consider our predator prey model.
+It's time to look at a more complex example; we'll consider our predator-prey model.
 First we calculate the Jacobian matrix for this model:

 $$
 \begin{split}